June 2-9, 2019 (arrive June 2, depart June 10)

 7-8:30 Recital or concert

 830-10 Receptions, bonfires, jam sessions, general letting down of hair

 Other special events will include a mock audition, music business lecture/forum, collage concert, faculty round table Q&A,, meditation, and discussions on mental approaches to performance.

-Free home-stays in the upscale communities of Whitehall and Montague will be made available to accepted Participants and a limited amount of Auditors.
+Free home-stays in the upscale communities of Whitehall and Montague will be made available to accepted Participants and a possible limited number of auditors.
 There are also many affordable area hotels and bed and breakfasts.

-Special thanks to the profoundly generous support of the Arts Council of White Lake.
+Special thanks to the generous support of the Arts Council of White Lake